 You’ve probably heard of different types of blueberry bushes: highbush blueberries, lowbush blueberries, and half-high hybrid blueberries.
 These varieties differ in number of chill hours required, fruit, and plant vigor.
 This article will explain how to prune blueberries of all these varieties.

-All different types of blueberry shrubs follow a similar growth pattern.
+The truth is that all different types of blueberry shrubs follow a similar growth pattern.
 A cane grows from the crown of the plant.
 Two types of buds can be found on a new cane: vegetative buds and fruit buds (also called flower buds).

 Vegetative buds become lateral branches.
 Fruit buds become flowers and later fruit.
 Only one-year-old wood can produce vegetative buds and fruit buds, leading to the name “productive canes.”